 Most body cells come with a specific function.
 Stem cells, on the other hand, do not have any specialized role yet.
 What makes them unique, though, is their ability to replicate themselves and differentiate.
 Under the right circumstances, these cells will develop into different functional cells (e.g: blood cells, bone cells, heart muscle cells).

 Stem cells can be divided into several types, namely adult stem cells, embryonic stem cells, and induced pluripotent stem cells (iPS cells).

 - Embryonic stem cells originate from embryos.
 These cells are very valuable due to their potential to develop into whatever body cells.
-However, the use of embryonic stem cells is currently very limited, as it causes major controversies about human right violation.
+However, the use of embryonic stem cells is currently very limited, as it causes major controversies about the violation of human rights.

 - Adult stem cells are stem cells extracted by body tissues.
-Most treatment these days utilize these cells, as they do not cause ethical issues like embryonic stem cells.
+Most treatments these days utilize these cells, as they do not cause ethical issues like embryonic stem cells.

 - Finally, induced pluripotent stem cells (iPS cells) are those that share similar characteristics with embryonic stem cells.
 These cells are produced by scientists using skin cells and other body tissue cells.

 Due to their unique ability to differentiate (i.e: transform into various functional cells), stem cells can act to regenerate damaged cells due to injuries and illnesses.
 As a result, they provide a great boost to the body’s overall health, as well as aid in treating various health conditions.

 Right now, stem cells have 2 main uses: